Using the Mojo search engine

 The OR operator is the default conjunction operator.
 This means that if there is no Boolean operator between two terms, the OR operator is used.

-The OR operator links two terms and finds a matching document if either of the terms exist.
+The OR operator links two terms and finds a matching ticket if either of the terms exist.

 Example: